Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 The difference between those two options is not so obvious, but it is quite important:

-When we list all possible exceptions, the compiler / linter can check if we've covered them all – it's also called an _exhaustiveness check_.
-We can't do that, if we're using a superclass – it's technically impossible to list all subclasses, as there's always a way to create a new one.
+When we list all possible exceptions, the compiler or linter can check if we've covered them all – we call it an _exhaustiveness check_.
+We can't do that if we're using a superclass because we can always inherit it and the checks will become false-positive.

 Sure, there's a workaround: you can `rescue` all _concrete_ exception classes and then try to `rescue` their subclass.